scottlamb/moonfire-nvr/ref/api.md

 WebSocket headers as described in [RFC 6455][rfc-6455] and (if authentication is required) the `s` cookie.

+The server will send messages as follows:

+*   text: a plaintext error message, followed by the end of stream.
+*   binary: video data, repeatedly, as described below.
+*   ping: every 30 seconds.

-The server will send a sequence of binary messages.
-Each message corresponds to one or more frames of video.
+Each binary message corresponds to one or more frames of video.
 The first message is guaranteed to start with a "key" (IDR) frame; others may not.
 The message will contain HTTP headers followed by by a `.mp4` media segment.
 The following headers will be included:

 *   `X-Video-Sample-Entry-Id`: An id to use when fetching an initialization segment.
 *   `X-Recording-Id`: the open id, a period, and the recording id of the